 Crimea Republic is located on the Crimean Peninsula.
-The capital city of the region is Simferopol.
+Simferopol is the capital city of the region.

 The Crimean Peninsula is divided into two parts.
 The first one is a steppe area, with huge open spaces and dry, hot summer.